Yateng198/WSExercise/README.md

 # WSExercise
-This is a gorup exercise repository for the “PassingScoreAPI” exercise.
-Group members are: Heping Song, Hua Zhang, Yateng Geng and Chester rae de vera.
+This is a gorup exercise repository for the “PassingScoreAPI” exercise. <p>Group members are:</p> Heping Song, Hua Zhang, Yateng Geng and Chester rae de vera.